 \section{Inequivalence of joint measurability and coexistence for qubits}

 The notion of coexistence of measurement assemblages goes back to Ludwig~\cite{Lud54}.
 Ludwig's original formulation is in the language of measure theory, which we will omit here to avoid technicalities.
 Instead, we use the fact that the concept can be recast as joint measurability of all yes-no questions (or binarisations) of a given measurement assemblage~\cite{HMZ16}.
-For jointly measurable assemblages the parent POVM gives answer to all questions before binarisation, so clearly joint measurability implies coexistence.
+Recall that a binarisation of a POVM $\{M_{a}\}_a$ with respect to an outcome subset $X$ is a two-valued POVM $\{\sum_{a\in X}M_{a},\sum_{a\notin X}M_{a}\}$.
+For jointly measurable assemblages the parent POVM gives an answer to all questions before binarisation, so clearly joint measurability implies coexistence.
 The problem of identifying scenarios in which these two notions do not coincide has formed its own research program.
 In certain cases, including projective, binary, and extremal measurements, these two notions coincide \cite{Lah03,Pel14,HPU15}.
 Up to now, two classes of examples of coexistent measurement assemblages that are incompatible have been reported~\cite{RRW13,Pel14}.
 These classes work for systems whose dimension is three or larger.
 Here, we extend one of these classes to the missing qubit case.
 Our solution goes as follows.
 Take two POVMs on a qutrit system that are known to be incompatible and coexistent~\cite{Pel14}: